 Stimulus Package Good For First Time Homebuyers The 2009 Economic Stimulus Package passed and was signed into law earlier this week.
 On Wednesday I posted about what parts of the stimulus bill will affect individuals, and what benefits you can receive from the stimulus package.
 Today I thought I’d take a closer look at one […]

-The Stimulus Bill Has Passed Now that the $787 billion stimulus package has passed and been signed into law by President Obama, everyone is scrambling trying to figure out what they’ll get out of the deal.
-CNN put out a post a couple of days ago detailing how the stimulus package would affect individual taxpayers. […]
+The 2008 Stimulus Bill Has Passed If you’re looking for details about the 2020 coronavirus stimulus package, please had on over to this other post about 2020 stimulus checks.
+Now that the $787 billion stimulus package has passed and been signed into law by President Obama, everyone is scrambling trying to figure out what they’ll […]

 There is conventional wisdom that you should save and invest 15% for retirement.
 Where does that come from and will investing that much be enough for you?